A letter from Wilderness Interactive

 What I do now is this.
 I build clients their whole growth stack, end to end: website, booking system, CRM, Google Ads, SEO, content, call attribution, the whole instrument.
 One person, one retainer, everything included.
 Because I built the static site platform, I can run three sites in parallel on my own infrastructure.
 Because I trained a language model on a decade of my own top-ranking writing, the content goes out at a quality generic AI tools can’t reach.
 Because I wrote the booking system, the attribution engine, and the browser automation from scratch, the whole stack works together the way agencies promise and never deliver.

-What firms quote at £200k and a year of integration, I run on infrastructure I wrote myself.
-The work firms quote six months for, I've done in a day.
+What firms quote at £200k and a year of integration, I run on infrastructure I already wrote myself.
+The work firms quote six months for, I've done in a day on my own platforms.
 That's why the work compounds.
 One dental practice went from £30,000 in monthly revenue and £30,000 in debt to £278,500 a month and 741 new patients a month walking in, in twelve months.
 654% return on ad spend, sustained across the year.

 This is the hand that writes the software.
-The lineage, the discipline, the decade of marketing, the fifteen years of Zen, all of it underneath every line of Rust.
-Emergence Engines is the work.
+The lineage, the discipline, the marketing, the Zen practice, all of it underneath every line of Rust.
+Emergence Engines are the work.
 This is the person doing it.

 Chapter Three · The architecture